Ewanrigg

 Promoting wellbeing through an award-winning café

 Run by trained volunteers, Hug a Mug was a friendly, safe space where people could drop in for tea and cake, have a chat and be signposted towards help with health, housing and finances.
 Links with agencies including the Department for Work and Pensions allowed the café to operate as an effective one-stop shop.
-As a result, residents felt less isolated, gained confidence and could take greater control over their lives.
+Residents shared that they valued the warmth and instant access to the space without needing an appointment.
+Residents reported feeling less isolated, gaining confidence, and being able to take greater control over their lives, with some going on to support the project as volunteers.

-Set up in partnership with Maryport Health Services, and based in their high-footfall building, Hug a Mug was well used by local residents.
+Set up in partnership with Maryport Health Services, and based in their high-footfall building, Hug a Mug was well used by residents.
 In its first three years, the café helped more than 300 people, about a third of whom were referred by their GP.
-Relationships with more than fifty linked organisations enabled targeted signposting and connections with residents who had previously been disengaged from services.
+Relationships with more than 50 linked organisations enabled targeted signposting and connections with residents who had previously been disengaged from services.
+The partnership reflected that the success of Hug a Mug was due to the strong collaborations between the partnership and local health agencies who were able to generate awareness and advocate for their work.

 GPs told us they were seeing so many people where a prescription couldn’t help.
 We gave people a safe, confidential space … there’s a lot of signposting but a lot of listening.
 People go on to be a community champion — if I can do it, you can.”